terminalstatic/nif_xsd_validate/README.md

 mix deps.get
 ```

-I currently recommend updating the package quite frequently:
+This is how to update the package:
 ```
   mix deps.update nif_xsd_validate
   mix deps.compile nif_xsd_validate
 ```
 ## Usage
-Initialize the schema agent in the application module or manually.
+Initialize the schema agent in the application module or in the code.
 Schemata (Libxml2 xmlSchemaPtrs) are stored in a map and identified by a key.
 ```elixir
 NifXsd.Schema.start_link(%{someSchemaKey1: "url://to/schema1"})